 Everyone with a feminine figure knows the woes of trying to find the right fitting pants.
 You wear a size six in one, four in a second brand, and an eight in another.
 No fun at all!

-Thankfully, buying trail running gear isn’t quite so frustrating, thanks to gear that is specifically designed for female bodies; it’s 2021, no longer the era of “pink it and shrink it,” thank goodness.
+Fortunately, shopping for trail running gear isn’t quite so frustrating, thanks to gear that is specifically designed for female bodies; it’s 2022, no longer the era of “pink it and shrink it,” thank goodness.
 From shoes to clothing, from running sunglasses to running packs, we bring you some of the best gear to gift women who like to trail run.

 Be sure to check out our other gift guides, too:

-UltrAspire makes some really interesting vests, innovating and designing in ways other brands might not think of — check out the Nucleus, Basham, and Momentum 2.o Race Vests to see what I mean.
+UltrAspire makes some really interesting vests, innovating and designing in ways other brands might not think of — check out the Nucleus, Basham, and Momentum 2.0 Race Vests to see what we mean.
 While the UltrAspire Astral 4.0 Race Vest is a bit more traditionally shaped, the company’s thoughtfulness and innovation are still very present.

-The Astral 4.0 is designed around what UltrAspire calls the “HerFit Harness,” with a pack and strap shape taking women’s shoulders, chests, and rib cages into account, ensuring your lady-crusher friend’s lungs are not crushed from compression where it’s unwanted.
+The vest is designed around what UltrAspire calls the “HerFit Harness,” with a pack and strap shape taking women’s shoulders, chests, and rib cages into account, ensuring your lady-crusher friend’s lungs are not crushed from compression where it’s unwanted.

 Sometimes a run is short enough, or a race has enough aid stations to allow you to forgo a vest altogether.
 While the UltrAspire Fitted Race Belt 2.0 isn’t women’s specific, we’ve found that its curved-bottom back edge fits the shape of women’s hips much better than any other tube-style waistbelt on the market today.